WebexCC-SA/LAB-2857/docs/06-connectflow-01.md

          Where `x-pod-id` is your POD number, and `x-user-email`is the attendee email of your choice

-      - Rename this http request node to something like 'Get Customer Name from CRM' (edit the text at the top of the window, and click the green tick ysmbol) and **Save**.
+      - Rename this http request node to something like 'Get Customer Name from CRM' (edit the text at the top of the window, and click the green tick symbol) and **Save**.

 8. Add a **Data Parser** node, and connect it to the **HTTP Request Node**.
 This will allow you to parse the data received from the customer data base to be used later in any node in the flow.